 - Fleece jacket

-- Underwear (of course)
+- Underwear (of course).
+Recommended his and hers.

 - Pajamas, or something clean to sleep in at night